-The APVMA has approved the use of the agricultural and veterinary chemical products associated with the MRLs in this Application, and made amendments to its MRL Standard accordingly.
-Consequently there are discrepancies between the potential residues associated with the use of the relevant agricultural and/or veterinary chemicals and the MRLs in Standard 1.4.2 of the Code.
+The APVMA has approved the use of the agricultural and veterinary chemical products associated with the MRLs in this Application, and made amendments to the MRL Standard accordingly.
+Consequently there are discrepancies between the potential residues associated with the use of the relevant agricultural and/or veterinary chemicals and the MRLs in Standard 1.4.2.